Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 <a id="specify-columns-select"> </a>
 ### ✔️ DO specify columns in the `$select` expand option inside the `$expand` clause
-Similarly to the `$select` clause guidelines, specify the columns in the `$select` expand option within the `$expand` clause.
-It's easy to forget, but if you omit it, your response will contain all the columns from the expanded object.
+Similarly to the `$select` clause guidelines, specify the properties in the `$select` expand option within the `$expand` clause.
+It's easy to forget, but if you omit it, your response will contain all the properties from the expanded object.

 For example, the query below specifies the columns for both the work item and its parent.